Try Your Hand at Hat Trimming: Bows Without Tails

 4. Pleat the bow.
 Fold in half lengthwise.
 Fold each half lengthwise again, in opposite directions to create pleats.
 To maintain the pleats, baste a few stitches close to the center through all layers.

-Posted on Jan 6th, 2011 in design, online extras, embellishments, hat making, millinery embellishments, hat trimming
+Posted on in online extras, design, embellishments, hat making, millinery embellishments, hat trimming